infographie35/Fast-Bitcoin-Wallet-generator-checker/README.md

 This project implements a high-performance Bitcoin key generation scanner using a fixed-size ring buffer with `mmap` for continuous, efficient I/O.
 The ring buffer avoids file deletion overhead by continuously overwriting old entries, allowing the process to run seamlessly.

+If you don't want full cpu NUM_WORKERS, just input integer of your choice instead of NUM_WORKERS = os.cpu_count()

 ## Features

 - **Fixed-Size Ring Buffer:**